 I. General Directories & Profiles

 A biographical directory of all active federal district and appellate court judges.
 In addition to standard biographical information, entries include noteworthy rulings, media coverage, publications, lawyers' comments on the judge's behavior and demeanor, judge's special guidelines, and case management statistics.
-The library's print edition is no longer updated, but the Almanac is available in Westlaw (AFJ database) for active judge profiles or via Wolters Kluwer for both active and inactive judge profiles.
+The library's print looseleaf is no longer updated, but the Almanac is available in Westlaw (AFJ database) for active judge profiles or via Wolters Kluwer for both active and inactive judge profiles.

 American Bench: Judges of the Nation.
 Biennial.
 (Ref KF8775 .A1 A43 & online)

 This directory contains biographical information on current state court judges as well as federal.
 It also provides information on each court, including location, jurisdiction, method of selecting judges, and maps of judicial divisions.
 It is arranged alphabetically by state, with a separate section for the Supreme Court and federal courts of appeals.
 Information on federal district court judges is provided in the state section in which the judge presides.

 Bloomberg Law.
 "People" search suggestions link to biographical profiles of current state and federal judges, as well as recent news items.
 For current U.S. District Court judges, "Litigation Analytics" (linked under Litigation & Dockets) includes profiles and analysis of opinions and orders, such as frequently-cited opinions, motion and appeal outcomes, and average length of case.